PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The tunnel narrowed and led round to the left.
 Following this: the smell of rain and the outside.
 The tunnel became a narrow cave and an opening overlooking fields.

-Looking out of the cave opening, into the misty rain, his anxiety rose; a clear sense of the risks ahead he was entering into, mixed with remorse and guilt.
+Looking out of the cave opening, into the misty rain, his anxiety rose; a clear sense of the risks ahead, mixed with remorse and guilt.

 A deep sigh, and he felt the peek of his remorse: the prospect of the constricting life behind him, the escape to freedom in front.
 The sound of the rain neither diminishing or increasing; it was a flat boring constant he found himself aching for.